simongravelle/nmrformd/docs/source/theory/theory.rst

     J (\omega) = 2 \int_0^\infty G(\tau) \exp(- i \omega \tau) \mathrm d \tau.

-The spectral density is a measure of the distribution of the fluctuations of :math:`Y(t)` among different frequencies.
+The spectral density is a measure of the distribution of the fluctuations of :math:`Y(t)` among different frequencies, so they provide information on the distribution of the power available for causing spin transitions among different frequencies.
 The spectral density of an exponentially decaying correlation function is a Lorentzian:

 .. math::

     J (\omega) = G(0) \dfrac{2 \tau_c}{1 + \omega^2 \tau_c^2}

+In most cases, the spectral densities are linear combinations of Lorentzian functions.

+The fundamental molecular dynamic quantities of primary interest for NMR are time-correlation functions for rank-2 spherical harmonics of the pair of angles specifying the direction of a given molecule-fixed axis with respect to the laboratory frame.

 Dipolar relaxation
 ------------------